jedisct1/rust-minisign/README.md

 rsign2 is a maintained fork of [rsign](https://docs.rs/crate/rsign/), originally written by Daniel Rangel.

+Main differences with rsign:

-It only uses pure Rust, and doesn't require external dependencies such as libsodium.
+- rsign2 only uses pure Rust.
+- rsign2 has way less dependencies.
+- rsign2 includes bug fixes and improvements.
+- rsign2 tries to be usable as a library, not just as a command-line tool.

 ## Usage